Samagra-Development/Samagra-Website/src/pages/index.md

 ourWorkCard:
   - projectName:
       - project: KONNECT
-        learnButtonText: Learn More (KONNECT)
+        learnButtonText: Learn More (KONNECT
-      - project: LEAP
+      - project: MAHA Agri
-        learnButtonText: Learn More (LEAP)
+        learnButtonText: Learn More (Maha Agri)
     titleLines:
       - text: Transforming
       - text: Agriculture
-    description1: Our work in the agriculture domain spans 7 years which has impacted the lives of 3 Cr+ farmers across the states of Odisha and Uttar Pradesh
+    description1: Our work in the agriculture domain spans 7 years which has impacted the lives of 3 Cr+ farmers across the states of Odisha and Maharashtra.
     image: /img/agriculture.png
     workLogo:
       - logo: /img/konnect-logo.png